oswaldderiemaecker/chef-training/README.md

 This training use four vagrants, one chef servers, two developers workstation and one client that we will use to test our cookbooks.

+We use [Sporks](https://github.com/jonlives/knife-spork) to set a workflow to work on our cookbooks.

 ### Starting and configuring the environments

 ```